Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 September 2025 19.55.35 UTC
+- WIB: Senin, 22 September 2025 20.34.48 UTC
-- WITA: Senin, 22 September 2025 20.55.35 UTC
+- WITA: Senin, 22 September 2025 21.34.48 UTC
-- WIT: Senin, 22 September 2025 21.55.35 UTC
+- WIT: Senin, 22 September 2025 22.34.48 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: motivational
+Kategori: nature